startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

       hash map abuse to work (try thinking of it bottom up, base case, direction, to help you think of hash map abuse or a greedy soln).

+      also TRY binary SEARCH, BINARY SEARCH CAN fit into anywhere!!

 0.5) Preprocess and do a running comparison between 2 containers.
     For instance, to do certain problems you need to sort a list and then compare the sorted list to another list to determine ways to do sliding window/2pointer type techniques.